TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-dxp-signin-capacity-info.md

 # Sign-in Results Error

 <!--issueDescription-->
-The number of sign-in requests exceeded the number which can be reviewed in one set.
+The number of sign-in requests exceeded the number that can be reviewed in one set.
 <!--/issueDescription-->